XMPP-Interop-Testing/xmpp-interop-testing.github.io/_posts/2026-09-15-next-gen-connectivity.md

 [Bind 2 (XEP-0386)](https://xmpp.org/extensions/xep-0386.html) folds resource binding and feature enablement into that same envelope, so a client can walk away with a fully set-up session in (almost) one shot.
-And [FAST (XEP-0484)](https://xmpp.org/extensions/xep-0484.html) lets a client swap its password for a short-lived, rotating token and authenticate in a single round-trip, no SCRAM handshake required.
+And [FAST (XEP-0484)](https://xmpp.org/extensions/xep-0484.html) lets a client swap its password for a short-lived, rotating token and reconnect to the server, authenticated, in a single round-trip, no SCRAM handshake required.

 Put together, a client can go from opening a socket to fully authenticated and ready to send in essentially one round-trip.
 That's also exactly the kind of multi-XEP choreography where servers tend to disagree on the details, so